Francis Hawks Cameron

 - His wife Eugenia LeGrand Weaver became a widow at his death.

 - Francis Hawks Cameron died on 31 March 1900 at age 61 in Richmond, Virginia.

-- He was buried at Saint Matthews Episcopal Church Cemetery in Hillsborough, Orange County, North Carolina.
+- He was interred at Saint Matthews Episcopal Church Cemetery, Hillsborough, Orange County, North Carolina.

 - The following appeared on 2 April 1900 in The Sun: (Richmond, Va., April 1) Gen. Francis Hawkes Cameron, a well-known citizen of Raleigh, N. C., who recently came to this city, died at the residence of Mrs. F. H. Cameron, 315 West Franklin street, last night after a lingering illness of several days.
 The immediate cause of his death was Bright's disease.
 Gen. Francis Hawkes Cameron was born in North Carolina June 1, 1837, and until recently was general agent for North Carolina for the Life Insurance Company of Virginia, with headquarters in Raleigh.
 He came to Richmond in 1899 to assume an office at the headquarters here.
 General Cameron is survived by a widow and six children.